mhrosas/mhrosas.github.io/index.md

 > <img src='mrosas.jpg' width='180' align='right' >
 >
 > Buenos días, welcome to my webpage.
-> I am Mercedes Rosas, professor of mathematics in the
+> I am a professor of mathematics in the
 > [Algebra](http://www.algebra.us.es/)
 >  department of the [Universidad de Sevilla](https://www.us.es/).
 >  I am also member of its Mathematical Insitute [IMUS](https://www.imus.us.es/),